-Visit the Unclassified Staff Salary Schedule webpage to view the current schedule.
+Visit the Classified Salary Schedule webpage to view the current schedule.

-Unclassified staff are paid monthly, on the last working day of the month.
+Classified staff are paid every other Friday.
+On payday, you will receive pay earned for the two weeks, which ended the previous Friday.
 Pay Remittance Advices are available for viewing one day prior to pay day.
 Access is available from Wright OnLine (WOL).
-This is a secured, encrypted website that can be accessed from the Faculty and Staff Web page (www.wright.edu/facstaff) Instructions for accessing and navigating the website may be obtained from webpage http://www.wright.edu/facstaff/wol.html.
+This is a secured, encrypted website that can be accessed from the Faculty and Staff Web page (www.wright.edu/facstaff) Instructions for accessing and navigating the website may be obtained from web page www.wright.edu/facstaff/wol.
 Direct deposit of pay earned is mandatory.
 Your pay will be deposited directly to the bank, savings and loan, or credit union of your choice.
 Your pay advice—showing your deductions, sick leave and vacation balances—is available online.
 It should be noted that leave balances reflect accruals through the current month, but only reflect usage through the prior month.

 Medicare Payroll Tax

 Although most Wright State employees are exempt from paying social security taxes, employees hired after April 1, 1986 are required to make a Medicare contribution on their Wright State earnings.

 Classified employees are eligible for overtime for all hours worked over forty on active pay status in a calendar week.
 All overtime must be approved in advance by your supervisor and then reported on the time card for the period in which it was earned.
 Active pay status includes sick leave, vacation leave, holiday pay, compensatory time, and hours worked.
 Overtime is paid at one and one-half times the hourly rate of pay for each hour of overtime worked.